How Much Do I Need to Retire?

 Section 04 Planning for longevity

-This is where income annuities and other guaranteed streams of income enter the picture.
-When paired with Social Security (and a pension if you have one), income annuities can help you create a guaranteed stream of income that will last for as long as you live—even if that’s a very long time.
-Consider it a strong foundation for a comfortable retirement income
+This is where income annuities and fixed income investments enter the picture.
+When paired with Social Security (and a pension if you have one), income annuities can provide steady streams of money that could last the rest of your life—even if that’s a very long time.
+Consider it a strong foundation for a comfortable retirement.

 Using guaranteed income

-Many people use guaranteed income from annuities and Social Security to provide enough income to cover essential living expenses like food and utilities.
+Many people use guaranteed income from annuities and Social Security to provide enough money to cover essential living expenses like food and utilities.

 Section 05 Weathering market volatility

-Investments are an important part of retirement income because the growth they can offer over time is critical to keep up with rising prices (which is another risk we’ll get to).
-But the potential upside of investments comes with a well-known downside: Markets are volatile.
+Investments are an important part of retirement income, thanks to the growth they can offer over time.
+That’s critical when it comes to keeping up with rising prices (which is another risk we’ll get to).
+But investments also come with a well-known downside: Markets are volatile.

-There’s a decent chance that you’ll experience several market corrections and a bear market or two during your retirement.
-If the majority of your savings are invested, you may be forced to sell stocks during a downturn to generate income for your living expenses.
-Doing so can take a large bite out of your savings, as you’ll have fewer stocks to recover when the markets tick back up.
+There’s a decent chance you’ll experience several market corrections and a bear market or two during your retirement.
+The goal is to maintain a steady stream of income through all this volatility.
+If the majority of your savings are invested, you may be forced to sell stocks during a downturn to generate income for your living expenses—and that can take a big bite out of your savings.
+Pulling your money out of investments could also rob you of future gains.

 Using market fluctuations to your advantage